 Music for each concert is made available at the first rehearsal, and is shared between desks for the strings section.
 Members are encouraged to mark the parts in soft pencil to record directions as provided by the conductor.
 Members are encouraged to take home their parts for practising, and a book is provided for sign-out purposes.
 If you borrow music, then please ensure that it is returned for each rehearsal.

 Music must be returned following each concert, since some music may be on hire and the orchestra will incur fines if not returned promptly.

 All members are asked to assist in the sale of tickets to family and friends, and in publicising concerts through the placement of posters and circulation of flyers.

 The orchestra is managed by an elected committee, all of them playing members, plus the conductor and the leader.

 The orchestra is financed through the following sources of income:

 The orchestra’s expenses consists primarily of the following:

 Making Music subscription

-The orchestra’s accounts are produced annually by the Treasurer and verified by an independent qualified person, and are available to all members of the orchestra.
-The annual accounts are presented at the Orchestra’s Annual General Meeting, usually held in March of each year.
+The orchestra’s accounts are produced annually by the Treasurer and are available to all members of the orchestra.
+The annual accounts are presented at the Orchestra’s Annual General Meeting, usually held in July of each year.